-Key Milestone or Activity Detailed Timeline Party or Parties Responsible Evidence (Attachment) Resources (e.g., staff time, additional funding) Significant Obstacles TLE Commission's determinations regarding the qualitative frameworks as well as initial recommendations for the quantitative portions of the TLE System December 5, 2011 TLE Commission Executive Director of TLE whose primary duty is to gather data, resources, and other information to guide the Commission's decision.
-The State Board of Education's approval of the qualitative framework options and quantitative components based on the Commission's recommendations December 15, 2011 The State Board of Education See 70 O.S. § 6-101.16 (Attachments 10 and 11) Assistant State Superintendent of Educator Effectiveness along with the Executive Director of TLE presented the recommendation(s) of the Commission.
-Implementation of a qualitative framework pilot 2012-2013 school year The SEA in conjunction with all LEAs The Assistant State Superintendent of Educator Effectiveness, Executive Director of TLE, framework trainers, software programmers, and LEA staff Teachers and administrators spent significant time away from the classroom and/or campus to attend training and other professional development.
+Key Milestone or Activity Detailed Timeline Party or Parties Responsible Evidence (Attachment) Resources ( e.g. , staff time, additional funding) Significant Obstacles TLE Commission makes a preliminary determination regarding the default framework and approvable(s) frameworks as well as recommendations for the quantitative portions of the TLE System December 5, 2011 TLE Commission Executive Director of TLE whose primary duty is to gather data, resources, and other information to guide the Commission's decision.
+The State Board of Education selects an evaluation framework and quantitative designs based on the Commission's recommendations December 15, 2011 The State Board of Education See 70 O.S. § 6-101.16 (Attachment 10 and 11) Assistant State Superintendent of Educator Effectiveness along with the Executive Director of TLE presented the recommendation(s) of the Commission.
+Implementation of a pilot framework program 2012-2013 school year The State Department of Education in conjunction with all LEAs The Assistant State Superintendent of Educator Effectiveness, Executive Director of TLE, framework trainers, software programmers, and LEA staff.
+Teachers and administrators spent significant time away from the classroom and/or campus to attend training and other professional development.